Hube2/acf-medium-editor/README.md

 like text color of specific portions of text.
 I'm not apposed to adding more options and features of MediumEditor, drop me a note in issues for this repo and I'll consider them.

+There are actually several ACF addons that use MediumEditor, but I needed something that I could congifure differently for each instance and I especially needed to be able to easily add custom buttons and the easiest way to do that was with MediumButton.
+I couldn't find one and honestly, editing any of the existing ones to allow what I needed would have mean completely rebuilding them anyway.
+So this is my take on it.
+Hopefully others find it usefull.

 ## Field Settings
 See Setting Descriptions Below Screenshot